Release muscle stiffness

 Does an ointment also help with muscle stiffness?

-Yes, even ointments can have a quick-relieving effect on muscle stiffness.
-This treatment is a frequently used method for the local relief of pain and muscle inflammation.
-Ointments, creams or gels containing anti-inflammatory, pain-relieving or warming agents can be applied to the affected areas to relax the muscles and promote blood circulation.
+Yes, even ointments can have a rapid relieving effect on muscle stiffness.
+This treatment is a frequently used method for the local relief of pain and muscle inflammation. muscle inflammation.
+Ointments, creams or gels containing anti-inflammatory, analgesic or warming agents can be applied to the affected areas to relax the muscles and promote blood circulation.
 Commonly used active ingredients include menthol, camphor, arnica, capsaicin and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or diclofenac.
 Such ointments can help to temporarily relieve the symptoms of muscle stiffness and support the healing process through the described effect.

 However, ointments alone cannot treat the underlying cause of muscle stiffness.
 They should therefore only be considered as part of a broader treatment plan that also includes stretching exercises, massage, physiotherapy or other therapeutic measures - depending on the individual situation, cause and medical history.
 Before using ointments to relieve muscle stiffness, please always contact a doctor or pharmacist to check possible interactions with other medications and to ensure that the ointment is suitable for your specific situation.